RockefellerArchiveCenter/fornax/README.md

 SIPs will be created when a POST request is sent to the `sips` endpoint.
 SIPs are assembled on a regular basis when the `AssembleSIPs` cron job is run.
 If the files for a SIP do not exist (or are in the process of being transferred) assembly is skipped for that SIP.

 SIP Assembly consists of the following steps (the `SIPAssembler` class):
-- Moving the SIP to the processing directory
+- Moving the SIP to the processing directory (SIPS are validated before and after moving)
-- Validating the SIP against the BagIt specification
 - Restructuring the SIP for Archivematica compliance by:
   - Moving objects in the `data` directory to `data/objects`
   - Adding an empty 'logs' directory